arrow-lang/wadatsumi/README.md

 ### Bugs

- - On "Wario Land (SML 3)"; smashing a block from below while crouching produces a jarring sound.
+ - In "Wario Land (SML 3)"; smashing a block from below while crouching produces a jarring sound.
 My guess is the noise channel is running too fast in this instance.

+ - In "Dragon Warrior I and II"; saving to the journal seems to indeed write to the journal but only the existence of said journal.
+No progress beyond name selection is remembered.